 No. However, the projects must be Los Angeles-based.

-When will you announce the grantees for 2014?
+When will you announce the Grantees each year?

 How long is the funding period?

-The SPArt Grant will be a 1 year-long grant.
+The SPArt Grant is a 1 year-long grant.
 This is a one-time grant.

 Is there a specific manner in which the funds must be spent?